humboldt-cs/acarteas-research/wherearewe.md

 the search for another objective
 1. we want to take in the file as a .zip.  then we must unzip the thing.

-*.cpp will be the thing we need to add, instead of using the name of the file.
+(star).cpp will be the thing we need to add, instead of using the name of the file.

 # 2.15.2018
 working on inputs